projectEndings/Endings/articles/dhq_holmes_takeda/06_search.md

 <!--Image of the "old" graves homepage, maybe?-->

 But these sites all lacked a significant and crucial part of their functionality: search.
 Most digital editions require some form of text-based searching and, in many cases, the ability to search across a large and disparate document collection and aggregate documents based on multiple metrics is the project's raison d'être.
 Search was, in other words, non-negotiable—we could not sacrifice the robust search mechanisms on the existing site.
-We could quietly ignore search in projects where search functionality was peripheral to other modes of discovery and aggregation; these projects, like *The Map Of Early Modern London*, had the now ubiquitous search bar in the top right-hand corner and, if an internal member of the project team tried to use the search either locally or in Jenkins, the page simply told them they couldn't.
-But once again, Graves forced us to come up with a real solution: the homepage for the project was essential one large, faceted search page, which we were able to replicate perfectly using CSS and JavaScript, but since searching was handled entirely by eXist, the static version was rendered completely inert.
+Though we could quietly ignore search for the time being  in some projects, like *The Map Of Early Modern London*,  where search was peripheral to the main functionality (if an internal member of the project team tried to use the search either locally or in Jenkins, the page simply told them they couldn't), but Graves forced us to come up with a real solution: the homepage for the project was essential one large, faceted search page, which we were able to replicate perfectly using CSS and JavaScript, but since searching was handled entirely by eXist, the static version was rendered completely inert.

 We had conceded that the kinds of search our projects required—complex faceting and filters, wildcards, and exact phrase queries split across multiple, collection specific search pages—was necessarily the stuff of servers and could not be made static.
 While there were some solutions available, they were  ill-equiped to handle the thousands of documents, millions of words, and complex metadata structures that comprise a standard digital edition.
 Outsourcing indexing to an external service, like ElastiSearch, was out of the question as it would violate the core Endings principles and client-side Javascript search engines, like Lunr, while suitable for smaller projects, could not cope with the amount of data that comprise fairly even small digital editions.